Himanshupdt09/Text-Generator-using-LSTM/README.md

-# Poem Text Generator using LSTM
+# Text Generator using LSTM

 ## Description
 This project develops a Poem Text Generator using Long Short-Term Memory (LSTM) networks in Python.
 The system is trained on a dataset of 2400 lines of poetry and generates new poetic text based on the learned patterns.
 The model is built using TensorFlow and Keras, leveraging the power of LSTMs to capture the sequential nature of text.